EBI-Metagenomics/mobilome-annotation-pipeline/docs/annotation_manifest.md

     -profile singularity
 ```

 The manifest is validated against `assets/schema_manifest.json` at startup.
-Sample IDs that appear in the manifest but not in the samplesheet are ignored with a warning.
+Sample IDs that appear in the manifest but not in the samplesheet cause the pipeline to exit with an error.